 "Without mathematics, there’s nothing you can do.
 Everything around you is mathematics.
 Everything around you is numbers."
-Shakuntala Devi (an Indian mathematician, writer and mental calculator, popularly known as the "Human Computer")
+Shakuntala Devi (Indian mathematician, writer and mental calculator, popularly known as the "Human Computer")

 Mathematics equips pupils with the uniquely powerful set of tools to understand and change the world.
 These tools include logical reasoning, problem solving skills and the ability to think in abstract ways.
 Mathematics is important in everyday life.
 It is integral to all aspects of life and we endeavour to ensure that children develop a positive and enthusiastic attitude towards mathematics that will stay with them.

-The Principles and Features that characterise the Maths Mastery approach:
+The Principles and Features that characterise the Teaching for Mastery approach: